phill-holland/neurodiversity-accommodations-cheat-sheet/MEETINGS.md

         Is the list of invited attendees small and concise?
 Do all of those people really need to be there?
 Will they contribute in any meaningful way to the outcome of the meeting?
 Do they need to be aware of any decisions and outcomes of the meeting?
 Can those outcomes be communicated in a different way?
 Does a person need to be in attendance for the whole of the meeting?

-- [ ] Scheduled the meeting with enough notice > 2 days
+- [ ] Schedule the meeting with enough notice > 2 days

-        Last minute meetings generate anxiety and causes people to have to change their routine without much notice generating stress, putting meeting invites for the following morning in the late afternoon or evening removes people's ability to plan their own work day without interruption.
+        Last minute meetings generate anxiety and causes people to have to change their routine without much notice generating stress, putting meeting invites with less than a days notice removes people's ability to plan their own work day without interruption.

+        A person with autism may struggle with the unpredictable break in routine and structure, important mechanism they use for reducing stress and anxiety, they may have already planned their days work and it could be disruptive to find a meeting in the calendar that wasn't there the day before.

 - [ ] Thought about the length of the meeting

-        Calendar systems often default meetings be scheduled in hourly blocks, however if you work in a meeting heavy environment with back-to-back meetings you may want to consider reducing the meeting length to 45 minutes.
+        Calendar systems often default meetings be scheduled in hourly blocks, however if you work in a meeting heavy environment with back-to-back meetings you may want to consider reducing hour long meetings to 45 minutes (lots of calendar booking systems default to hourly blocks).
 Shorter meetings help keep people focused during the meeting and stick to the proposed agenda.

-        Having breaks in-between meetings helps people unwind and prepare for the next meeting, communication with a neurodiverse brain can be incredibly energy intensive and it's important to engineer breaks in-between meetings to allow for processing and rest time.
+        Having breaks in-between meetings helps people unwind and prepare for the next meeting, communication with a neurodiverse brain can be incredibly energy intensive and it's important to intentionally create breaks in-between meetings to allow for processing and rest time.

+        With such breaks in-between supports a better quality of meeting.

 - [ ] Considered the time of your meeting